RubyJane88/Astro-puffy-pulsar/src/content/blog/food.md

 ---
-date: 2023-01-11
+date: 2023-03-20
-category: [food]
-title: Food and Drink Recipes
+title: Eat Your Heart Out - Food and Drink Recipes
+categories: ["Food"]
 summary: An example of food and drink recipes
+image: "./food.jpeg"
+slug: "food"
 ---

-# Code Snippets and Examples

-#Here is the start of your content
+Eat Your Heart Out - Food and Drink Recipes